MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Call-.NET-Framework-Types-From-C-AL-Code.md

 ### To create a variable for a .NET Framework class in an assembly

-1. If the assembly that you want to reference is a custom assembly and not installed in the global assembly cache, then copy the assembly to the **Add\-ins** folder of the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] installation folder on the computer running the development environment.
+1. If the assembly that you want to reference is a custom assembly and not installed in the global assembly cache, then copy the assembly to the **Add-ins** folder of the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] installation folder on the computer running the development environment.

      By default, the path to the installation folder is [!INCLUDE[navnow_install](includes/navnow_install_md.md)]\\RoleTailored Client or [!INCLUDE[navnow_x86install](includes/navnow_x86install_md.md)]\\RoleTailored Client.
 You can place the assembly in a subfolder.